oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 #### Ipvlan Network

-To create a podman network with `ipvlan` driver:
+To create a Podman network with `ipvlan` driver, run the following command:

 ```bash
 podman network create -d ipvlan --subnet=10.0.20.0/24 --gateway=10.0.20.1 -o parent=ens5 shard_pub1_nw
 ```

-If you are planning to create a test env within a single machine, you can use a podman bridge but these IPs will not be reachable on the user network.
+If you are planning to create a test environment within a single machine, then you can use a Podman bridge.
+However, these IPs will not be reachable on the user network.

 #### Bridge Network

-To create a podman network with `bridge` driver:
+To create a podman network with `bridge` driver, run the following command:

 ```bash
 podman network create --driver=bridge --subnet=10.0.20.0/24 shard_pub1_nw